riks-jogi/jdots/README.md

 ## About The Project
-Simply put, Jdots is a program for synchronising and quickly deploying configuration files (also called dotfiles)
+Simply put, Jdots is a program for synchronising and quickly deploying configuration files (also called dotfiles).

 We use a Git repo to synchronise the files between machines and our program takes care of the tedious copying and replacing files while keeping the user "in the loop" for important decisions.

+Make these decisions how you want.
+CLI or GUI, which ever you prefer.

 Every transaction is a Git commit so undoing mistakes or reverting to older versions is easy.
 (Right now this has to be done manually using Git)